thorsten/phpMyFAQ/README.md

 phpMyFAQ is a multilingual, completely database-driven FAQ-system.
-It supports various databases to store all data, PHP 7.3+ is needed in order to access this data. phpMyFAQ also offers a multi-language Content Management System with a WYSIWYG editor and an Image Manager, real time search support with Elasticsearch, flexible multi-user support with user and group based permissions on categories and records, a wiki-like revision feature, a news system, user-tracking, 40+ supported languages, enhanced automatic content negotiation, HTML5/CSS3 based responsive templates, PDF-support, a backup and restore system, a dynamic sitemap, related FAQs, tagging, enhanced SEO features, built-in spam protection systems, OpenLDAP and Microsoft Active Directory support, and an easy to use installation and update script.
+It supports various databases to store all data, PHP 7.3+ is needed in order to access this data. phpMyFAQ also offers a multi-language Content Management System with a WYSIWYG editor and a media manager, real time search support with Elasticsearch, flexible multi-user support with user and group based permissions on categories and records, a wiki-like revision feature, a news system, user-tracking, 40+ supported languages, enhanced automatic content negotiation, HTML5/CSS3 based responsive templates, PDF-support, a backup and restore system, a dynamic sitemap, related FAQs, tagging, enhanced SEO features, built-in spam protection systems, OpenLDAP and Microsoft Active Directory support, and an easy-to-use installation and update script.

 ## Requirements

 phpMyFAQ is only supported on PHP 7.3 and up, you need a database as well.
 Supported databases are MySQL, MariaDB, Percona Server, PostgreSQL, Microsoft SQL Server and SQLite3.
-If you want to use Elasticsearch as main search engine, you need Elasticsearch 5.x or later as well.
+If you want to use Elasticsearch as main search engine, you need Elasticsearch 5.x or later.
 Check our detailed requirements on [phpmyfaq.de](https://www.phpmyfaq.de/requirements) for more information.

 ## Installation